ioos/bio_mobilization_workshop/index.md

 The goal is that by the end of the workshop you will have a dataset in a final standardized state and shared to OBIS.
 We are hoping to address some of the blockers that you identified, including: lack of time, training, and specific formatting questions.

 We have a short time together therefore our focus will be hands-on work in breakout rooms using the dataset you bring to the workshop.
 We will not have many presentations and they will be relatively short.
-Instead we will have large portions of time for you to work on your data and ask questions when you hit a stumbling block.
-Therefore, if you do not have a dataset to work on you may not find this workshop a good use of your time.
+Instead we will have large portions of time for you to work on your data and ask questions when you hit a stumbling block. **Therefore, if you do not have a dataset to work on you may not find this workshop a good use of your time**.

-What this workshop will not cover:
+What this workshop will **not** cover:
 * What is OBIS?
 * Rationale for sharing data with OBIS.
 * Using data that’s already in OBIS.
+* Data analysis.
+* Use of programs or software.

 If you would like to learn more about OBIS and a short rationale for sharing data to it, please watch this [two minute video](https://youtu.be/E6NblAC-1uE) and this [two minute video](https://youtu.be/mmD-EYNOrFA) and share them with those you want to work with to share data.
 {% if site.carpentry == "swc" %}